AWS CloudFormation vs Chef comparison

 Find out what your peers are saying about AWS CloudFormation vs. Chef and other solutions.
 Updated: May 2024.

 AWS CloudFormation is ranked 8th in Configuration Management with 28 reviews while Chef is ranked 16th in Configuration Management with 18 reviews.
 AWS CloudFormation is rated 8.4, while Chef is rated 8.0.
 The top reviewer of AWS CloudFormation writes "Pretty easy setup with great automations for provisioning that save time and money".
 On the other hand, the top reviewer of Chef writes "Easy configuration management, optimization abilities, and complete infrastructure and application automation".
-AWS CloudFormation is most compared with AWS Systems Manager, Spring Cloud, Red Hat Satellite and Red Hat Ansible Automation Platform, whereas Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, Microsoft Configuration Manager and UrbanCode Deploy.
+AWS CloudFormation is most compared with AWS Systems Manager, Spring Cloud, Red Hat Satellite, Red Hat Ansible Automation Platform and Microsoft Configuration Manager, whereas Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, BigFix and SaltStack.
 See our AWS CloudFormation vs. Chef report.

 See our list of best Configuration Management vendors.